21 Benefits of olive oil for health

 What is HDL cholesterol?

-High-density lipoprotein or HDL:
+High-density lipoprotein, or HDL:

-Why it is called GOOD CHOLESTEROL and how does it benefit health?
+Why is it called GOOD cholesterol, and how does it benefit health?

-It is called GOOD CHOLESTEROL because it carries and collects cholesterol from other parts of the body and carries it to the liver.
-The liver then removes it from the body, that’s why it is called good cholesterol because it protects the arteries from being narrow and if someone has narrowed arteries due to taking a high amount of LDL then it is recommended to take HDL to make their arteries normal.
+It is called good CHOLESTEROL because it carries and collects cholesterol from other parts of the body and carries it to the liver.
+The liver then removes it from the body, that’s why it is called good cholesterol because it protects the arteries from being narrow, and if someone has narrowed arteries due to taking a high amount of LDL, then it is recommended to take HDL to make their arteries normal.

 I think it is clear now.

-But here we are talking about olive oil?
+But here we are talking about olive oil.

 2. Strong antioxidants: